 Long-term Disaster Resilience report launched in Wangaratta

 The Gender and Disaster Pod (GAD Pod) team were excited to have Senator Linda Reynolds officially launch the partnership's new research report Long-term Disaster Resilience in Wangaratta last Friday.
 The launch follows the 10 year anniversary of the Black Saturday bushfires that devastated Victoria.
-Other prominent speakers at the launch were local MP, Cathy McGowan (Indi) and the Victorian Emergency Management Commissioner, Andrew Crisp.
+Other prominent speakers at the launch were local MP, Cathy McGowan (Indi) and a statement from the Victorian Emergency Management Commissioner, Andrew Crisp.

 Ebsary, E. Crisp supports study.
 In the Border Mail, p.
 6. (Subscription now required.)